-There's more than one way in HTML to bold text.
+There's more than one way to bold text in HTML.
 This can be slightly confusing - especially if you aren't familiar with HTML coding.
 However, once you get your head around it, you'll find that each method has its place, and you can - and probably should - use a combination of these whenever you want HTML bold text.

 Here's an example: